KhaleefHaughton/Understanding-the-Basics-of-VPC-and-Why-It-s-Knocking-on-Every-Cloud-Architect-s-Door/README.md

 ## Step 4: Configure Route Table (rtb-09adfe4212e743774)

-Creates a route table for the VPC
+Created a route table for the VPC

 Adds a default route to the Internet Gateway